satschool-outreach/satschool-outreach.github.io/About.md

 # What is in each SatSchool module?

+Each SatSchool module contains 2 - 4 hours worth of presentations and interactive activities divided into 30-60 minute session plans.

 ## Module Structure
-All modules are structured slightly differently, but each contain:
+All modules are structured slightly differently, but contain:
 * Slides for an introductory presentation
 * Classroom session plans (each 30-60 minutes), including:
   * Interactive ArcGIS StoryMap collection that students can work through on their own screen (computer / tablets / phone) or that can be led through by a presenter on a single larger screen.
-Each single StoryMap is estimated to take around 30-60 minutes to work through and complete, and each collection can stand alone or they can be used together to explore and understand the wide range of Earth Observation applications.
+Each single StoryMap in the collection is estimated to take around 30-60 minutes to work through and complete.
+Each collection can stand alone or they can be used together to explore and understand the wide range of Earth Observation applications.
   * Worksheet print-outs out for students to complete during the sessions (answers provided).
   * Interactive web app (Hands on with Data module only) that allows students to run their own experiments with satellite data, including running some basic code.